 Group General Fund

-The Group General Fund will be used at the discretion of the administrators either to order new kits for targeted individuals/projects or (with the consent of the members concerned) specific Y-DNA SNP tests, deep clade tests, upgrades from 37 to 67 markers, or Full Genomic Sequencing of mitochondrial DNA.
-The fund received an initial gift of $500 and then three donations of $25,000 each, all from anonymous donors with great interest in Armenian DNA studies.
-Additional small donations were also received.
-Most recently, $8.000 were donated as the fund was nearly depleted.
+The Group General Fund will be used at the discretion of the administrators either to order new kits for targeted individuals/projects or (with the consent of the members concerned) targeted BigY tests, Y-DNA SNP-Packs, individual Y-DNA SNP tests, upgrades to Y-DNA 67 markers or upgrades to the Full Genomic Sequencing of the mitochondrial DNA.

 You can contribute to the Armenian DNA Project Fund through PayPal or by debiting a credit card.
 Family Tree DNA also accepts checks.
 See link below.